Cosmic785/my-local-ai/README.md

 3. **⏳ Wait for it to download** to your browser cache — progress bar shown in V34.1
 4. **💬 Start chatting**.
 Your data never leaves your machine

+## 🐛 Bugs That We Know Of

+Cosmic AI is in active development.
+Here’s what’s broken right now:

+### **📱 Mobile**
+- **iOS Safari/Chrome**: Model downloads can freeze or crash the tab on devices with <4GB RAM
+- **Android**: UI cuts off on screens <360px wide, keyboard covers the input box
+- **All mobile**: Switching apps/tabs while model is loading often kills WebLLM — you’ll have to reload
+- **Light theme on mobile**: Toggle sometimes doesn’t repaint until you scroll

+### **🖥️ Desktop**
+- **Firefox**: WebGPU support is experimental.
+Use Chrome/Edge for stability
+- **Low RAM devices**: `Llama-3-8B` will fail to load under 6GB available memory.
+Use `Phi-3-mini` instead
+- **Context menu**: On very small windows, menus can still clip despite V34.1.1 fixes

+### **⚙️ General**
+- **First load**: Large models show 0% for 10-30s before progress starts.
+It’s downloading, just be patient
+- **Old saves**: Chats from pre-V34 might throw `pinned` errors.
+V34.1.1 added null safety but refresh if you see it
+- **Feedback button**: Links to YouTube placeholder for now — proper form coming later

+**If Cosmic AI doesn’t work for you:**
+Please go to our Discord and open a ticket: https://discord.gg/MGcayrSDzw
+Include: 📱 Device, 💻 OS, 🌐 Browser, 📸 Screenshots, 🖥️ Console errors

+Desktop Chrome/Edge is the most stable.
+We ship fixes weekly.

+- Cosmic

 ## 🗺️ Roadmap

 - [x] 📐 GUI spacing/alignment fix — V34.1